 Brigadier Dudley Clarke, the head of the 'A' Force deception department, recruited Maskelyne to work for MI9 in Cairo where he created small devices intended to assist soldiers to escape if captured and lectured on escape techniques.

 GILBOARD, is still a bit of a mystery and it could have been a name used as MI9 cover?
 However, MI9 gave plans for to the USA when they came into the war.
 The USA MI wanted to get up to speed as soon as possible on espionage tactics because they needed these sorts of inventions for their prisoners of war in the Far East and several ideas were copied for their use.

 GILBOARD Dartboards were also distributed and sold via ABERCROMBIE & FITCH CO.
 New York.
 Although should you ever find one of these boards do not automatically assume it contains hidden tools.
-MI9 not only had made games and sports equipment with hidden secrets, but they also had made many genuine pieces, so if an item was randomly checked, the chances of discovering hidden secrets were reduced.
+MI9 not only had supplied games and sports equipment with hidden contraband, but they also supplied unaltered pieces referred too as ‘Dove’ equipment.
+The ‘Dove’ equipment was supplied not only to provide a fun game but also to reduce the chances of the PoWs captors discovering contraband in other games.

 The positioning of the GILBOARD Made in England Logo may have indicated whether the dartboard supplied was a standard dartboard or a special edition MI9 version containing hidden PoW escape tools.

 The photo above show soldiers having a game of darts on a GILBOARD dartboard, note the position of the logo, and although the photo is not in colour you can clearly see the logo is placed at the bottom on a dark segment.
 The MI9 reconstructed image taken from the MI9 archive positions the logo at the top of the board above a light segment.
 Unlike modern-day dartboards, these board had a top wire to hang the dartboard from a nail or screw.
 The position of the logo may have been the board type indicator!